Ladbaby/InsRec/README.md

 Also, audio (e.g., 16k every second) is far longer than any time series in research datasets (e.g., 720).
 Therefore, [VGGish](https://docs.pytorch.org/audio/master/generated/torchaudio.prototype.pipelines.VGGISH.html) is currently used as the encoder to convert audio input as embeddings, and time series models take them as input instead (it makes little sense I know, but this is possibly the only way for painless adaptation).

-Further improvement may require changing network architecture of time series models, such that VGGish embeddings are treated as representations instead of time series.
+Further improvements may require changing network architecture of time series models, such that VGGish embeddings are treated as representations instead of time series.